Unlocking the Mystery Behind Fireworks: A Comprehensive Glossary

 Daytime Fireworks - Daylight fireworks concentrate less on light and more on noise, these include coloured smoke and novelty effects such as parachutes and flags.

-Deflagrate - To burn or vaporize suddenly, usually accompanied by a considerable amount of heat and large volumes of gas.
+Deflagrate - To burn or vaporise suddenly, usually accompanied by a considerable amount of heat and large volumes of gas.
 When the speed of the burn or the escaping gas exceeds the speed of sound, the result is a loud boom.
 Deflagration is the scientific term for how fireworks explode.

 Delay - A tube of slow-burning compound inserted into a fuse run to give a time delay.